When Republican Scott Brown won the special election to the Senate in 2010, the headline in the Village Voice read:

 Of course we could always just go “old school” and bring back the former requirement that a senator must actually keep talking to keep a filibuster going.
 These were arduous and exhausting affairs and probably one of the reasons there were so few filibusters in the old days.
 This approach has some appeal – C-Span would love it – but it also has some drawbacks.
 Today, a senator can simply declare the intention to filibuster, and the bill is laid aside, and business as usual continues on the Senate floor.
 But if senators had to keep speaking, work on the floor would grind to a halt, thus delaying action on other important pieces of legislation – not a very desirable situation.

-Prospects for Reform: Mixed
+Prospects for Reform: Best in Decades

 It is not impossible to reform the filibuster – it has been done in the recent past.
 And unlike many of the other political reforms discussed here, this one does not require a herculean effort to change the Constitution – it only requires a change in Senate rules.
 In 2013, the Democrats used the so-called “nuclear option” to reduce the votes for cloture from 60 to 51 for all executive branch nominations and all judicial nominations other than the Supreme Court.
 The nuclear option is a complicated parliamentary maneuver that allows Senate rules to be changed by a simple majority vote, rather than the two-thirds that is usually needed to change these rules.
 In 2017, the Republicans also used the nuclear option to lower the cloture threshold for Supreme Court nomination to 51 votes as well.
 But of course, none of these changes addressed the many and severe problems that this practice causes for policy legislation.